wingedrhino/DistroSetup/setup-helpers/Fedora/README.md

   * Atom plugin go-plus will install some addons on first run
   * Make sure you launch Atom from terminal when developing on Golang
 * nodejs (download from https://nodejs.org)

-### Software to Uninstall

-TODO: Revisit this section for Fedora 26

-* Default email app
-* midori
-  * Replaced by Firefox and Chrome
-  * Buggy and does not play well with clipboard managers
-* abiword (replaced by libreoffice)
-* gnumetric (replaced by libreoffice)
-* xfce4-clipman-plugin (replaced by parcellite)